RichardHendersonCR8s/pelican_site/content/Blog Posts/Welcome.md

-Title: Welcome To My Blog
+Title: The First Official Blog Post
 Date: 2022-07-13
 Author: Richard Henderson
 Summary: Welcome!
+Tags: Website-Meta

 Hey all!
 Welcome to my website.
 For the most part, I wanted to keep things simple here.
 For the most part, this website is separated into three seconds.